dlr4life/PythonProjects/README.md

   - A group of Python scripts that scrapes data from websites and does different things…

 - **Project 6: [Minute Speller](./minuteSpeller_basic)**
-  - A word game in Python, meant to test a users vocabulary to determine how many words they know.
+  - A word game in Python, meant to test a users vocabulary to determine how many words a player knows, without repeating any, ever!

 *(More projects coming...)*